grab/engineering-blog/_posts/2018-07-13-building-grab-s-experimentation-platform.md

 tags: [Experiment, Back End, Front End]
 comments: true
 cover_photo: /img/building-grab-s-experimentation-platform/cover.png
-excerpt: "At Grab, we continuously strive to improve the user experience of our app for both our passengers and driver partners.
+excerpt: "At Grab, we continuously strive to improve the user experience of our app for both our passengers and driver-partners.
 To do that, we’re constantly experimenting, and in fact, many of the improvements we roll out  to the Grab app are a direct result of successful experiments."
 ---

 # ExP Overview

-At Grab, we continuously strive to improve the user experience of our app for both our passengers and driver partners.
+At Grab, we continuously strive to improve the user experience of our app for both our passengers and driver-partners.

 To do that, we’re constantly experimenting, and in fact, many of the improvements we roll out  to the Grab app are a direct result of successful experiments.